Moose2Model/Moose2Model/README.md

 # Where is the coding

 The original coding is hosted in this repository.
 A copy is stored on Smalltalkhub http://www.smalltalkhub.com/#!/~RainerWinkler/RW-Moose-Diagram (The link may work only in Firefox).
 This simplifies getting the code.
+See wiki under installation how to get and install (https://github.com/Moose2Model/Moose2Model/wiki/Installation)

 # Thanks